The Ultimate Guide to Ship Launch, Ship Repair & Marine Salvage using MAX Air Bags

 Ship Repair using Launching Airbags

-These launching bags are actually used by MAX to solve launch way limitation problems, maximising the return on investment of our clients.
+These launching bags are also used by our team to solve launch way limitation problems, maximising the return on investment of our clients.

 Buoyancy Needed to Re-float Vessel